 Portfolio Triodos Microfinance Funds

-Triodos Sustainable Trade Fund provides trade finance to cooperative and private agricultural exporters in developing countries, producing certified organic and/or fair trade products.
+Triodos Sustainable Trade Fund provides trade finance to both cooperative and private agricultural exporters in developing countries, producing certified organic and/or fair trade products.
+Trade finance means these companies can pay farmers a fair price on delivery of their product.